 Meta UX Researcher Interview Guide

 Non-numerical insights, such as why consumers struggled to complete a task or how they felt while using a product, are investigated in qualitative research.
 If quantitative research tells us "what," qualitative research tells us "why."

 Meta's user experience (UX) researchers attempt to intimately understand and improve the experiences of the over 2.4 billion individuals who use Meta every month across the world.
 The following guide will take you through the process of interviewing at Meta for the role of a UX Researcher.
+For similar roles, explore the Google UX Researcher and Atlassian UX Researcher guides.

+Meta UX Researcher Interview Guide